The results of the Working Conditions Survey

-In 2019 selected data about wage and working conditions were analysed from 1,584 collective agreements from 27 different trade unions (TU), which represented almost 788 thousand employees.
-In 2019, 20 higher level collective agreements were also analysed and evaluated.
+In 2021 selected data about wage and working conditions were analysed from 1,775 collective agreements from 28 different trade unions (TU), which represented approximately 835 thousand employees.
+In 2021, 21 higher level collective agreements or their amendments were also analysed and evaluated.

 The aim of collective bargaining is to agree on the working conditions of employees (including remuneration) and to regulate the relationships between an employer and the trade union organization (employees' representative) operating in the enterprise (e.g. the scope of provided information, the form of discussions on important issues, etc.) with the aim of ensuring enterprise, branch and nationwide industrial harmony.
 In order to achieve these objectives, the state (that sets minimum standards) and both contracting parties need a comprehensive and quality information base, which will enable to make comparisons both with other enterprises and economic possibilities of the employer.
 The function of a collective bargaining agreement (CA) is to create conditions which will help the company or institution secure stability and enable it to concentrate on its strategic objectives.
 In regard to employees, the CA guarantees them fair wage and good working conditions.